Yashmieen/Ecommerce-Follow-Along/README.md

 - Links to Home, Add product, and Cart pages.
 - Responsive design for all screen sizes.
 - Reusable Navbar component.

+# Milestone 16: Product in detail Page is added

+### Description
+This milestone involves creating a Page where it contains more detailed information about the product

+### Features
+- Links to Buy, Cart pages.
+- Responsive design for all screen sizes.
+- Shows similar products at bottom of Page.